yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph/create.md

 ```
 <create graph statement> ::=
   CREATE { [ PROPERTY ] GRAPH [ IF NOT EXISTS ] }
-    <catalog graph parent and name> { <of graph type> }
+    <graph name> { <of graph type> }

 <of graph type> ::=
    [ <typed> ] <graph type reference>

-<catalog graph parent and name> ::= [ <catalog object parent reference> ] <graph name>
 ```

 ## Prerequisites

-To create a graph, you must have CREATE privilege in the used schema and READ privilege for the graph type specified by `of graph type`.
+To create a graph, you must have `CREATE` privilege in the used schema and `READ` privilege for the graph type specified by `of graph type`.

 ## Effects

-The graph is owned by the user issuing this command.
+The new graph is owned by the user issuing this statement.

-[Graphs of the same graph type are stored in different physical locations.
-Even if the graph elements such as nodes or edges in different graphs have the same IDs, they are NOT regarded as the same entity.]
+All indexes defined in the graph type specified by `of graph type` are automatically created in the new graph.

 ## Parameters